weibeu/cosmos-discord-bot/docs/moderation/auto-moderation.md

 #### Available Triggers:

+* `links` -- Triggers when message contains any URL or links.
 * `spoilers` -- Triggers when a member sends any kind of spoiler content.
 * `emoji_spam` -- Triggers when there are lots of emotes in a single message.
 * `banned_words` -- Triggers when a message contains any of the banned or blacklisted words.